okta/okta.github.io/_source/_posts/2019-08-19-welcome-bdemers.md

 image: blog/featured/okta-java-bottle-headphones.jpg
 ---

 I'm excited to announce that I've joined Okta's Developer Relations team!
-I've been working on Okta's awesome Developers Experience team for the last couple years so I'm not exactly a new face around here. 😉
+I've been working on Okta's awesome Developer Experience team for the last couple years so I'm not exactly a new face around here. 😉

 ## Who is Brian?